qubacy/geoqq/general/api/http/v0/desc.md

 ## Some details

 - `"<id>"` is a special unsigned type for keys.
-- Time is presented in UTC format.
+- Time field is in UTC format.